 Cassava used change in a panel of CSF markers as its primary endpoint for this trial, which evaluated a 28-day course of 200 mg daily dose of PTI-125 in 13 people with mild to moderate AD.
 The panel included Aβ42, neurogranin, NfL, total tau, p-tau-181, YKL-40, IL-6, IL-1β, and TNF-α.
 By the end of the month on PTI-125, Burns reported, each biomarker had budged, ranging from a more than 30 percent drop in p-tau and neurogranin to dips of 5 to 14 percent in the inflammatory markers.
 CSF Aβ42 nudged slightly upward, albeit insignificantly.
 Cassava measured many of these markers in plasma as well, reporting a 41 percent plummet in neurogranin, a 16 percent drop in total tau, and 11 and 4 percent dips in NfL and YLK-40, respectively.

 Cassava scientists also took stock of plasma p-tau.
-Where previous research gauged “p-tau” based on phosphorylation at threonine 181, nowadays researchers are taking a much more granular approach, parsing different forms of tau in plasma and CSF.
+Where previous research gauged “p-tau” based on phosphorylation at threonine 181, nowadays researchers are taking a more granular approach, parsing different forms of tau in plasma and CSF.
 In San Diego, Burns reported declines in the PTI-125 group in p-tau-T181, p-tau-T202, p-tau-T231, and a nitrated form of tau—n-tau-Y29—in plasma.
-This small trial had no placebo group.
-Burns noted that every patient responded to treatment across most markers.
-The drug was safe and well-tolerated.
+This small study had no placebo group.
+Burns claimed that every patient responded to treatment across most markers, and that the drug was safe and well-tolerated.

 Burns believes the data support the proposed dual mechanism of action, suggesting a change signal in both neurodegenerative and neuroinflammatory biomarkers, as well as the core AD markers.
 In September 2019, Cassava started a placebo-controlled Phase 2b trial with 60 participants.
 For more data on plasma biomarkers, see next story.—Jessica Shugart